-Since multiple objects may occupy the same storage, there exists an issue that elements of these object's respective object representations will overlap, and will present the issue of having multiple objects that std::launder can return a pointer to.
-This proposal remedies the issue by prioritizing objects that are not elements of an object representation, and if such an object is not found, then a pointer to an unspecified element of the set of viable objects is returned.
+Multiple objects may occupy the same storage, in which case the objects' respective object representations will overlap.
+This presents the issue of deciding to which object std::launder returns a pointer.
+This proposal remedies the issue by prioritizing objects that are not elements of an object representation, and if no such object is found, then a pointer to an unspecified element of the set of viable objects is returned.